Giveth/vaultcontract/README.md

     function numberOfPayments() constant returns (uint);
     function payment(uint _idPayment)

-### Cancelling a payment
+### Delaying a payment

-The guardian can cancel any payment by calling:
+The guardian can delay any payment by calling:

-    function cancelPayment(uint _idPayment) onlyGuardianOrOwner
+    function delayPayment(uint _idPayment) onlyGuardianOrOwner

+This should be enough to allow the owner or the scapeHatcher to take any action if necessary.

 Of course the guardian can be also 0x

 The owner can change the guardian by calling

     function changeGuardian(address _newGuardian) onlyOwner

+and can also cancel any payment by calling

+    function cancelPayment(uint _idPayment) onlyOwner

 ### Change congigurable timelock